gojamesgo85/FetchRecipeApp/README.md

 I spent approximately 8 hours on this project, with time allocated across several key development phases:

 Data Layer Foundation (1.5 hours) -
-Set up and validated JSON data fetching
+Set up and validated JSON data fetching.
-Designed and implemented data models (Recipe and ConvertedRecipe) Built robust error handling for network requests
+Designed and implemented data models (Recipe and ConvertedRecipe).
+Built robust error handling for network requests.

 Core Architecture (2 hours) -
-Developed the ViewModel with MVVM pattern
+Developed the ViewModel with MVVM pattern.
-Implemented image caching system
+Implemented image caching system.
-Created the base navigation structure
+Created the base navigation structure.

 Essential UI Implementation (2.5 hours) -
-Built main recipe list view with thumbnail images Developed detailed recipe view with YouTube integration Added loading screen with animations
+Built main recipe list view with thumbnail images.
+Developed detailed recipe view with YouTube integration.
+Added loading screen with animations.
-Ensured smooth navigation flow
+Ensured smooth navigation flow.

 Enhanced Features (2 hours) -
-Implemented search functionality with real-time filtering Added favorites system with persistent state
+Implemented search functionality with real-time filtering.
+Added favorites system with persistent state.
-Created swipe-to-delete functionality for favorites Added UI polish like custom animations and loading states
+Created swipe-to-delete functionality for favorites.
+Added UI polish like custom animations and loading states.

 I chose to implement additional features like search and favorites because they demonstrate practical iOS development patterns (state management, filtering, user preferences).
-They enhance the user experience significantly.
 They showcase my ability to think beyond basic requirements while maintaining code quality.

-The project emphasizes clean architecture, efficient data handling, and a polished user experience, which I believe are crucial for production-ready applications.
+The project shows clean architecture, efficient data handling, and a polished user experience, which I believe are crucial for production-ready applications.

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?
 In developing this app, I made a conscious choice to focus on functionality over fancy design elements.
 While the app might not win any beauty contests with its out-of-the-box Apple styling, this decision let me concentrate on what I believe really matters - creating a solid, well-built app that runs smoothly and handles data efficiently.